stepin104354/Genesis/README.md

 # Genesis
-Code practices for LTTS Genesis programme
+This repository is for the code practices during the Genesis programme of LTTS